We have a responsibility to reduce the environmental impact of our operations.

 Roughly 30% of our carbon emissions come not from the manufacturing of our collections, but the operating and running of our stores, headquarters, warehouses and transport.

-We have committed to setting science-based targets, putting in place greenhouse gas emission reduction targets that align with climate science and the Paris Climate Agreement.
+To ensure we are working to best industry standards, we have committed to setting science-based targets, putting in place greenhouse gas emission reduction targets that align with climate science and the Paris Climate Agreement by 2022.

 To give some context, The Paris Climate Agreement was signed by 195 of the world’s governments to try and limit global warming to below 2 degrees Celsius.
 SBTs give companies a clearly defined path to future-proof growth, mainly by specifying how much and how quickly they need to reduce greenhouse gas emissions.

-More recently we have joined the British Retail Consortium (BRC) Climate Action Roadmap.
-In 2021 we aim to integrate our carbon strategy across all business areas at Ted Baker.
-We look forward to collaborating with other brands in making a collective push towards achieving net zero carbon emissions.
+In 2020 we joined the British Retail Consortium (BRC) Climate Action Roadmap.
+As we integrate our carbon strategy across all business areas at Ted Baker, We look forward to collaborating with other brands in making a collective push towards achieving net zero carbon emissions.

 Part of Ted’s commitment to reducing our environmental impact is to take a look at our packaging.
 We recognise our huge reliance on wood-based products, from our paper-based packaging and shipping cartons to our viscose and lyocell fabrics – these are all made from wood.
 Because of this, we’re partnering with NGO Canopy and committing to two important policies - Pack4Good and CanopyStyle - to make sure we eliminate sourcing from ancient and endangered forests while promoting innovative packaging and alternative materials.

 We may not be perfect, but we’ve already eliminated all laminated cardboard and made sure our carrier bags and e-commerce boxes are fully recyclable.
 The ribbon handles on our bags have been replaced by a material that looks and feels like rope, but is in fact made out of paper.
-Our e-commerce boxes are reusable too, thanks to a clever reversible sleeve.
-Plastic windows on our packaging are being phased out, with apertures being left uncovered to display the product inside.
+Our e-commerce boxes and retail bags are now FSC certified.
 Increasingly, we are looking to manufacture in the UK and EU, meaning our carbon footprint will also be reduced.

 According to the Waste and Resources Action Programme (WRAP), the UK is responsible for 350,000 tonnes of textile waste going to landfill every year.
 As well as this, the Ellen MacArthur Foundation states that less than 1% of clothing is recycled at the end of its lifespan.
 It’s fair to say fashion can be wasteful.

 To avoid contributing to the huge quantity of textiles sent to landfill each year in the UK, we donate our terminal stock to reputable charities.
-Two of our key charity partners are Oxfam and Age UK, who sell our stock in their UK stores, raising money for their important work.
+Three of our key charity partners are Oxfam, NewLife and Age UK, who sell our stock in their UK stores, raising money for their important work.
 We also work with multiple charities around the world to ensure that our terminal stock goes to good homes.

 In 2011, we learnt about the plight of the honey bee.
 Being fans of the furry pollinators, we teamed up with Bee Urban to look after the two hives on the roof of our London headquarters.
 Our beekeeper Barnaby regularly checks on our hives to ensure the bees are very well looked after.
 We have been reaping the rewards ever since with successful (and delicious) honey crops every year.